Sofiane23i/Study-Annotation-Tool/README.md

 Study annotation tool is a tool to annotate handwriting text images with respect to IAM format Database.

 ## Install Dependencies
-* Use Python 3.8.5 and ven
+* Use Python 3.8.5 and venv

 ```python
   python3 -m venv StudyAnnotationTool